Dexcom CGM: Modern CGMs

 In 2018, the FDA approved the Dexcom G6 for use as a stand-alone CGM, and for integration with compatible insulin pumps, making it the first continuous glucose monitor capable of direct integration with insulin pumps.
 (Note: With the release of the G6, the FDA created a new category of devices, "Integrated Continuous Glucose Monitors" (iCGM).
 This simplified the approval process for devices that could integrated with the G6.)
 The G6 was also the first CGM to operate without the need for calibrations, removing the requirement for routine fingerstick blood tests.
 However, actual blood glucose levels can differ from the levels reported by the CGM.
+The difference is primarily due to the location of the Dexcom sensor in the subcutaneous space.
+The sugar level there lags behind the actual changes in the bloodstream.
 The device retained compatibility with Dexcom's existing mobile applications, including Dexcom Share, which allows users to share glucose data with others, and Dexcom Clarity, which provides long-term trend analysis and reports.
 As of 2025, the Dexcom G6 remains available.

-Unofficial Modification: Dexcom Anubis

-The Dexcom Anubis is an unofficial, modified transmitter for the Dexcom G6 continuous glucose monitoring system, developed by a community of developers.
-It is not a product of Dexcom, Inc. The modification involves hardware and firmware changes to the standard G6 transmitter, primarily to allow for a user-replaceable battery and to bypass the 110-day transmitter hard-stop, effectively granting it an indefinite operational lifespan.

-The primary motivations for its use are to reduce the long-term cost of CGM ownership by reusing hardware and to enable extended sensor sessions.
-The Anubis firmware allows for a reduced sensor warm-up period of 50 minutes (compared to the standard 2 hours) and permits a single sensor session to last up to 60 days, far beyond the factory-limited 10 days.
-The Anubis transmitter remains compatible with the official Dexcom G6 mobile application and receiver, as well as with automated insulin delivery systems that integrate with the G6.

-A dedicated mobile application (AnubisReader for iOS, AnubisT00l for Android) is used to manage the transmitter's features, including checking the battery level, resetting the transmitter's life counter, and toggling between its extended and default parameters.

-Using the Anubis transmitter or similar modifications voids the manufacturer's warranty on Dexcom equipment.
-Dexcom states that sensor performance and accuracy cannot be guaranteed beyond the approved wear duration, and the company does not support the use of modified hardware.
-The Anubis project is a prominent example of a user-driven "do-it-yourself" (DIY) solution within the diabetes technology community.
+In addition, while previous Dexcom CGMs were compatible only with Tandem insulin pumps, the G6 expanded its integration to the Omnipod 5 system.